nealey/holiday-lights/README.md

 -------

 Plug your lights into pin 6 (or whatever you set `PIN` to in the code).
-Set `NUM_LEDS` in the code to how many are in your strip.

 Give the strip power and ground.
 If you have more than about 80 LEDs, you might need to provide an external